wileyconnor/DeepPicar-v3-April/README.md

 The data collection can be enabled and stopped by pressing `R`.
 Once recording is enabled, the video feed and the corresponding control inputs are stored in `out-video.avi` and `out-key.csv` files, respectively.
 Later, we will use these files for training.
 It can be downloaded using scp commands.

-Each recording attempt with overwrite the previous
+Each recording attempt will overwrite the previous

 Compress all the recorded files into a single zip file, say Dataset.zip for Colab.